-Details Landscape Art received a call from a young couple with two small children who live in the historic west side area of Petaluma.
+Details Landscape Art received a call from a young couple with two small children who live in the historic west side area of Petaluma, asking for a kid-friendly garden.
 A few blocks from downtown, the backyard was huge and hadn’t been touched in over forty years.
 It was tired, with wall-to-wall grass, but had a huge beautiful oak tree towards the rear.
 The plants were old, neglected and overgrown.
 The homeowners asked for an updated look that would include lots of room for the kids to play, yet an adult friendly area to entertain and relax.
 No problem!

 We began by removing all the old half-dead grass, and we called in an arborist associate of ours to prune and shape the neglected oak tree.
 Oak trees are susceptible to oak root fungus, and we know to be careful about planting and irrigating under oaks.
 So we built a beautiful kidney shaped flagstone patio under the oak, since we couldn’t do much else in that area under the canopy, and the tree provided much needed shade in this hot sunny garden.
 One half of the patio included a custom flagstone wood burning fire pit: the other half served as a lounge area for casual seating.
 For additional seating capacity, we constructed two seat walls behind the fire pit area, faced and capped with matching flagstone.